-We simply have to go to Settings → UpdraftPlus Backup and then from the list of existing backups click Upload.
+Simply to go to Settings → UpdraftPlus Backup, select one of existing backups from the list and click Upload.

-After that in the list of existing backups we will see the Google Drive logo under the backups saved in the cloud.
+After that, the Google Drive logo will appear under the backups saved in the cloud.

-After the backup is completed we can find the archives on Google Drive.
+After the backup is completed, all the archives will be stored on Google Drive.

-With the premium version of the plugin, however, you can set any name for the folder.
+With the premium version of the plugin, however, you can rename the folder.

-After configuring the storage method, in this case with Google Drive, when we go to perform a manual backup, by clicking Run Backup from the Backup/Restore tab of the plugin, we will see the option “send this backup to a remote storage.”
-We then simply have to check the box to directly save the backup on Google Drive.
+After configuring the storage method (in this case with Google Drive), to perform a manual backup, click on Run Backup in the Backup/Restore.
+Among the options, you will see “send this backup to a remote storage.”
+Simply check the box to directly save the backup on Google Drive.

 Exclude files or folders from backup

-From the Settings tab we can choose to exclude certain folders or files from the backup, to do so we just need to follow these steps.
+From the Settings tab, we can choose to exclude certain folders or files from the backup.
+To do so, simply follow these steps.

-First click on Add an exclusion rule under “exclude these from Others” to enter the name of a file or folder within wp-content not to be included in the backup.
+First, click on Add an exclusion rule in the “exclude these from Others” section to enter the name of a file or folder within wp-content not to be included in the backup.

 If we want to exclude a specific folder or file, we have to select “file/directory.”

-We then choose the folder from the list and click the Add an Exclusion Rule button.
+We can then choose the folder from the list and click the Add an exclusion rule button.

-If we want to exclude files with a specific extension we then have to click on “All files with this extension.”
+If we want to exclude files with a specific extension, we have to click on “All files with this extension“.

-After that we type in the extension, for example, “zip” and click on Add an exclusion rule.
+After that, type in the extension—for example, “.zip”—and click on Add an exclusion rule.

-With this rule we exclude all “.zipper” files contained in the “wp-content” folder.
+With this rule we exclude all “.zip” files contained in the “wp-content” folder.

-From the Settings tab, by clicking on Show advanced settings, we can access other options that may allow us to fix any problems that occur during the creation of the backup.
+In the Settings tab, click on Show advanced settings to access other options that will help you fix any problems that might occur during the creation of the backup.

-Let’s look at the settings that we can use to solve any problems with UpdraftPlus.
+Let’s look at the settings we can use to solve possible problems with UpdraftPlus.

-Debug mode: we can enable debug mode if something went wrong during the backup creation.
-Remember to turn off the option after you are done, and keep in mind that as long as the option is on, errors from other WordPress plugins will also be shown on the screen.
+Debug mode: we can enable debug mode if something went wrong during the backup process.
+Remember to turn off this option after you are done.
+If it stays on, errors from other WordPress plugins will appear on the screen.

-Split each archive: in some cases it is possible to get errors if we are trying to do a large size backup.
-In this case it is useful to set a limit and split the backup file into smaller archives.
+Split each archive: It is possible to encounter errors when doing a large-size backup.
+If it happens, try setting a limit and splitting the backup file into smaller archives.

-Delete local backup: by the default option, local backups will be deleted after the backup is sent to the remote location we have chosen (e.g., Google Drive).
+Delete local backup: by default, local backups will be deleted after the backup is sent to the remote location we have chosen (e.g., Google Drive).

 Backup folder: from here we can change the name of the directory where backups will be stored.

-Here, we have seen what the advanced settings are.
-Whereas in this section Solve problems with UpdraftPlus we will see how to proceed in case of any issue when creating the backup.
+We went over the advanced settings.
+In the section Solve problems with UpdraftPlus, we will see how to proceed in case of any issue when creating the backup

-Site information: from here we can check some information about the site such as the path to the wp-content folder and plugin folder, the server space used by the plugin, and so on.
+Site information: check information about the site, such as the path to the wp-content folder and plugin folder, the server space used by the plugin, and so on.

-Lock settings: with UpdraftPlus Premium we can enter a password so that only authorized users can access the plugin.
+Lock settings: with UpdraftPlus Premium, we can set a password so that only authorized users can access the plugin.

-UpdraftCentral: this is a plugin that allows us to manage from one panel multiple sites on which we have installed the plugin.
-In the section, Use the UpdraftCentral plugin we will see how to use it.
+UpdraftCentral: a plugin that allows us to manage multiple sites on which we have installed it from one panel.
+In the section Use the UpdraftCentral plugin, we will learn how to use it.

-Export/import settings: we can export or import the plugin configuration.
+Export/import settings: export or import the plugin configuration.

 Extensions / Premium

-From the Extensions / Premium tab we can upgrade to the premium version of the plugin.
+Use the Extensions / Premium tab to upgrade to the premium version of the plugin.

 How to delete backups

-To delete the backups we have made, we can access the UpdraftPlus settings and from the Backup / Restore tab access the list of existing backups.
+To delete previous backups, access the UpdraftPlus settings, go to the Backup / Restore tab, and access the list of existing backups.

-From the “Actions” section we can click Delete to delete individual backups.
-Or we can select more than one and click on the Delete button next to “Actions on selected backups.”
+From the “Actions” section, we can click Delete to delete individual backups or select more than one and click on the Delete button next to “Actions on selected backups“.

 We will then be asked if we want to delete the backup from remote storage as well.